Department of power plant thermogas dynamics

 New nozzle configurations

-Fundamentally new rocket engines with a detonation process of burning fuel in a chamber have been developed and investigated.
-The advantages of detonation devices for solving new problems in rocket and space and other fields of technology are shown, in particular, to increase the thrust vector control efficiency when solving various applied issues, separation and removal of a rocket radome fairing, generating a working fluid for spacecraft control systems, sequentially fading multi-stage design rockets, etc.
+Fundamentally new rocket engines with the detonation process of fuel combustion in the chamber have been developed and researched.
+The advantages of detonation devices to solve new tasks in rocketry and space and other fields of technology are shown, in particular to increase the efficiency of thrust vector control when solving various applied issues of separating and removing the fairing of a rocket stage, generating a working body for spacecraft control systems, and the sequentially burning design of a multi-stage rocket etc.

 Technological processes

-The results obtained are based on theoretical studies and experiments based on the ITM NAS and the Civil Aviation Administration of Ukraine, including research complexes of thermogasdynamics of rocket engines and technological processes: high costs and pressure; gas dynamics of controlled flows; detonation devices; gas-jet grinding transportation and drying of bulk materials; heat and mass transfer.
+The obtained results are based on theoretical studies and experiments based on the ITM of the National Academy of Sciences and the State Space Agency of Ukraine, which includes research complexes of thermogas dynamics of rocket engines and technological processes: high costs and pressure; gas dynamics of controlled flows; detonation devices; gas jet grinding transportation and drying of bulk materials; heat and mass tranfer.

 Based on the research results, new technical solutions have been developed, more than 100 of which are protected by copyright certificates and patents for inventions.

-It should be emphasized, the great contribution to the study of the former head of the Kovalenko Nikolai Dmitrievich, who was the head the department in 1971-2017.
-Kovalenko N. D. was the laureate of the State Prize of Ukraine for the development of the fundamentals of the gas-dynamic thrust vector control system for solid propellant rocket engines; Laureate of the National Academy of Sciences of Ukraine named after M.K.
+It should be emphasized, the great contribution to the research conducted by the head of the department Mykola Dmytrovych Kovalenko in 1971-2017.
+M. D. Kovalenko was the laureate of the State Prize of Ukraine for the development of the fundamentals of the gas-dynamic thrust vector control system for solid propellant rocket engines; Laureate of the National Academy of Sciences of Ukraine named after M.K.
 Yangel for the development of power plants that provide high performance aircraft; honored Worker of Science and Technology of Ukraine, holder of a number of medals and orders.

 1. Kovalenko N.D.
 Perturbation of a supersonic flow during mass heat supply.
 Kiev: Naukova Dumka, 1980 .– 224 p.